Technical Analysis of Stock Trends: Simple Solutions for Success

 1. Moving Averages

 Moving averages smooth out price data to create a single flowing line, making it easier to identify trends.
-Simple moving averages (SMA) and exponential moving averages (EMA) are the most common.
+The most common are simple moving averages (SMA) and exponential moving averages (EMA).

-Example: In 2020, the S&P 500’s 50-day moving average crossed above the 200-day moving average, forming a “golden cross” that signaled a bullish trend and preceded a significant market rally.
+Example: In 2020, the S&P 500’s 50-day moving average crossed above the 200-day moving average, forming a “golden cross” that signalled a bullish trend and preceded a significant market rally.

 2. Relative Strength Index (RSI)